bhanuprasad911/final_evaluation/README.md

 - React Icons

 **Info**
-- For graph simulation purpose, I have already added a month data to missed chats di display the graph
+- For graph simulation purpose, I have already added a month data to missed chats to display the graph
+- Logout functionality is provided.
+By clicking on the profile svg in the left bottom side of tha dashboard page you can logout.

 📧 **Contact**